wpo365/wpo365-login/README.txt

 = 1.6 =
 * To resolve (issue 9)[https://github.com/wpo365/wpo365-login/issues/9] changed flow to earlier test if user is wordpress-only and cancel validation if so

+= 1.7 =
+* Added option to configure default role for any new Wordpress user (representing the Office 365 / Azure AD user) created by the plugin (default role is Subscriber)
+* Added option to configure preferred WPO365-login scenario and allowed by default for two scenarios: 'Intranet' to secure both Wordpress front- and backend and 'Internet' to secure only the backend
+* Ensured that upon adding a new Wordpress user this user is returned correctly to main the session validation flow.